-In the University of California, San Francisco, They have made a (POC) that is proof-of-concept technique to make sure that the integrity of data in different clinical trials utilizing blockchain and Currently, this system creates the immutable audit, which makes this easier to find out whether or not the data was tampered.
+The University of California, San Francisco, They have made a (POC) that is a proof-of-concept technique to make sure that the integrity of data in different clinical trials utilizing blockchain Currently, this system creates the immutable audit, which makes this easier to find out whether or not the data tampered.

 Blockchain technology usually uses the old method of computer science which is also called hashing.
 It creates a unique digital signature for the particular data blocks.
 These hashes particularly accumulate as new as data is changed or entered, and as a result, The information blocks build on top of one another sequence.
 As a result “blockchain” makes one audit trail for the regulators, which is easy to validate, without even looking at the data.

 In conclusion, blockchain technology might enable trials to be examined under some challenging conditions and will open doors to data exchanges which are secure, efficient, and transparent for the researchers as well as the public.
-Ultimately, a decentralized version of blockchain now has the ability to impact on not just researchers but also the public as well.
+Ultimately, a decentralized version of blockchain now can impact not just researchers but also the public as well.